UCdasec/HardSide/README.md

 ## Tutorial Documents and Videos

 We provide a tutorial document (_Tutorial_SCA_Pre-Silicon_Hardware_AES.pdf_), which describes how to establish our pipeline and collect simulated traces from pre-silicon and also power traces from CW305.
-In addition, we also provide provide a list of tutorial videos covering these detailed steps mentioned in the tutorial document.
+In addition, we also  provide a list of tutorial videos covering these detailed steps mentioned in the tutorial document.

 Video Links: